-The Apple Watch display can sense force via a new feature call Force Touch.
+The Apple Watch screen can sense applied pressure via a new feature call Force Touch.
 This will allow the device to distinguish between a tap and a press for more contextually specific controls.

 Reacting to that, there’s also the Taptic Engine.
 This is a linear actuator within the Apple Watch that offers haptic feedback for your wrist, tapping you with notifications or on specific sides of your wrist for Apple Maps navigation.

 The Watch also features a custom built heart rate sensor that uses infrared, visible-light LEDS and photodiodes to detect your pulse and heart rate.
 Combining this with data from the accelerometer and the GPS and Wi-Fi found in your iPhone, the Apple Watch can track your physical movement.